MatanZi/blockchain-blocks-analyzer/README.md

 # blockchain-blocks-analyzer
 blockchain blocks analyzer, is an open source tool for analyze Bitcoin wallet address transaction.
-The main propose of the tool is to track suspicious addresses transaction from income to to outcome and keep track the next wallet, which received money from the suspicious address.
+The main purpose of the tool is to track suspicious addresses transaction from income to to outcome and keep track the next wallet, which received money from the suspicious address.
 Moreover, we create a Graph database, Neo4j, which represent a flow graph which starts with the income of the suspicious addresses